Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 Be sure to create Infographics for your posts where possible.
 It will be of immense help to your readers.

-To get a continuous stream of readers, you won’t only write blog posts, you’ll need to promote your blog to attract more views.
+When you start a food blog, you want to attract as much readers as possible.
+But, to attract a continuous stream of readers, you won’t only write blog posts, you’ll also have to promote your posts.

 Use Social Media

-One of the best places to promote your blog is the social media.
+One of the best places to promote a food blog is via the social media.

-You can start with getting your blog a Facebook Page, Pinterest board, Instagram handle and maybe a Twitter account.
+You can start with getting your blog a Facebook Page, Pinterest board, Instagram handle and possibly, a Twitter account.

 You don’t have to be on all these platforms at the same time.
-Choose the ones that’s most popularly used by other food bloggers like Instagram for instance.
+Choose the ones that’s most popularly used by other food bloggers in your niche like Instagram or Pinterest for example.
+You know what works for your niche.

-When done right, this will help your brand and attract more views for your posts.
+When done right, this will get you to attract more views from the social media, over to your blog.

-Host events (either virtual or offline) and volunteer to speak and teach others for free at food events in your niche.
+Be it virtual or physical, set up and host events where you speak and teach others for free about food and food recipes in your niche.

-Be sure you attend such events with your blog branded materials and encourage participants to visit your blogs for more.
+Also, try to attend other such events in your niche, with your blog branded materials and encourage participants to visit your blogs if you’re given a platform to engage.

-Write books about your niche and publish them on Amazon and other places.
+To cement your place as a thought leader in your blogging niche and even get more famous, consider writing books.
+Write about your niche and publish them on Amazon and other places.

 When you are well versed in your niche, you don’t need to have a PhD before you write a book.